HackYourFuture/JavaScript2/Week3/MAKEME.md

 Go over your homework one last time:

-- Does every file run without errors and with the correct results when you run them with Node?
+- Does your homework pass all the unit tests?
 - Does every file start with `'use strict';`?
 - Have you used `const` and `let` and avoided `var`?
 - Do the variable, function and argument names you created follow the [Naming Conventions](../../../../fundamentals/blob/master/fundamentals/naming_conventions.md)?